openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 on(eventType: 'windowStageEvent', callback: Callback&lt;WindowStageEventType&gt;): void

-Enables listening for window stage lifecycle changes.
+Subscribes to the window stage lifecycle change event.

 **Model restriction**: This API can be used only in the stage model.